SantoriniDave.com

 • Crete a large island rounding off the bottom of the Aegean Sea.

-These groups are generally better connected among themselves than with other groups, so you are probably better advised to target them on this basis.
+These groups are generally better connected among themselves than with other groups, so I recommend visiting one group, or two at most.
 As it’s your first time to Greece, you may want the full-on Greek island experience and you could easily fill your five weeks flitting from one island to the other in the Cyclades.
 You could start in Kea and work your way down to Milos via Kythnos, Serifos and Sifnos then segue to Paros and Naxos.
 Dip down to Santorini, up to Mykonos and back to Piraeus.
 The map will also show plenty of other Cyclades islands to pick and choose from such as Ios, Sikinos, Folegandros, Amorgos, Syros, Tinos and Andros – yes! too many choices, but you will find that sticking to one group it will be easier to get between them.
 Realistically for a period of five weeks you will not want to be doing more than 6-8 islands.

 The other groups are best tackled individually.
 For example, the Ionians have no ferry connections to the rest of the Greek islands; the same story with the Sporades and the Argo-Saronics.
 The NE Aegean islands do have a link to the Dodecanese and the Cyclades but are probably best left for another trip once you have got the feel of the rhythm of the Greek islands.